 The seat of the Schwinn 230 is unpadded.
 While most purchasers of the newer Schwinn MY16 230 regard it as being comfortable, some have stated that it is uncomfortable, especially during long workouts.

 Schwinn 230 Purchaser Opinions – Good and Bad

-Feedback for the Schwinn 230 is mostly very good, across the board.
+Feedback for the Schwinn MY16 230 is very positive overall.

-Numerous reviewers have commented on the bike’s smooth pedaling action.
-The ease of changing resistance levels is appreciated.
-Likewise, the ease of changing programs, with the process said to be fluid and gradual, with no jarring.
+Numerous reviewers have commented on the bike’s stability and smooth pedaling action.
+Many people have left positive feedback regarding the ease of changing between programs and resistance levels, with the process said to be fluid and gradual, with no jarring.

 Many purchasers have commented on the user-friendly monitor, which makes entering workout data a simple process.
 This feature also enables the user to tailor workouts to their personal goals.